slackapi/java-slack-sdk/docs/content/guides/composing-messages.md

 );
 ```

-You build a message for incoming webhooks and `response_url` calls this way too.
+You can build a message for incoming webhooks and `response_url` calls this way too.

 ---
 ## Block Kit Kotlin DSL